 You Cancelling, not Paying or Changing your Dates

-- If you really have to cancel your application or your booking, you can.
+- If you have to cancel your booking, you can.
 You must tell us in writing.
-However, if you do, you will not be refunded the deposit or any of the instalments you have made.
-Once you have cancelled we are entitled to treat them as at an end.
-If you change your mind you will have to make a fresh application.
+Once you have cancelled we are entitled to treat your payments as at an end.
+If you change your mind you will have to make a fresh booking.

 - If you need to change your dates, we may incur a fee from our partners.
 This will be passed on to you.

 - We shall not cancel your booking unless we have to for reasons which are beyond our reasonable control.

 - If we have to cancel your booking for reasons which are beyond our reasonable control not less than fourteen days before the planned date of your departure (not counting the day of departure) we shall try to place you on another programme which is similar to the cancelled one, if you want.
 We cannot promise that we shall be able to do so, but we shall try.
 If we succeed in placing you on another programme you must pay for any and all extra costs and expenses involved in that.

 - If we have to cancel your booking for reasons which are beyond our control less than fourteen days before the planned date of departure (not counting the day of departure) we are under no obligation to try to place you on another programme.
 However, if we are able, having made reasonable efforts, to recover any costs or expenses as a result of this cancellation we shall pass what properly ought to be passed to you as soon as we can.